 - Additional protection for synchronous motors.

-In the protection systems, the starting equipment of the respective engines have not been shown.
+In the protection systems, the starting equipment of the respective engines has not been shown.

 2.1 Protection of low power motors